 As we enter the latter half of October, autumn is quickly approaching.
 The cold air that began flowing in on October 17th brought the first snowfall to the Tateyama mountain range and the Northern Alps.
 Ski resorts that typically open in late October or November using artificial snow are now operating at full capacity, and the 2020-21 ski and snowboard season is fast approaching.
 We've picked out some of the things we're curious about this winter, including the impact of the COVID-19 pandemic

-"The snow has settled considerably.
-We are looking forward to the first snowfall at the foot of the mountain."
+"The snow has come down quite a bit.
+We can expect the first snowfall at the foot of the mountain."

 ① If the La Niña phenomenon continues, we will see a lot of snow!

-The Japan Meteorological Agency's "El Niño Monitoring Bulletin" released on October 9th showed the following situation and forecast:
+The Japan Meteorological Agency's "El Niño Monitoring Bulletin," released on October 9th, indicated the following situation and forecast:

-● The La Niña phenomenon is believed to have occurred since the summer
+● A La Niña phenomenon is believed to have been occurring since summer.

-● There is a high probability (90%) that the La Niña phenomenon will continue into the winter.
+● There is a high probability (90%) that the La Niña phenomenon will continue into winter.

 When the La Niña phenomenon occurs, winters become colder across the country